John Um – Regional Corporate Sushi Chef

 In 2010, John joined the team as Executive Sushi Chef at SUSHISAMBA Las Vegas, an experience that has brought his journey full circle.
 His adventurous palate, artistic outlook and knowledge of Japanese cuisine shine in his ability to transform ingredients into memorable flavors.
 Annual trips to Japan and past travels to Brazil and Peru serve as inspiration for John’s ever-growing repertoire and refined technique.
 Showcasing his culinary creativity and desire for a challenge, John creates an original dish daily for the restaurant’s specials, never repeating an offering.
 His dishes have been lauded as true works of art by such esteemed culinary forces as The Art of Plating and Chef Talks.

-In 2013, John was promoted to the role of Regional Corporate Sushi Chef, overseeing operations and menu development at Miami Beach and Coral Gables in addition to Las Vegas.
-He was integral to the opening of the restaurant’s first international location in London in the summer of 2012 as well as the opening of Coral Gables in 2013.
+In 2013, John was promoted to the role of Regional Corporate Sushi Chef, overseeing operations and menu development at Miami Beach to Las Vegas.
+He was integral to the opening of the restaurant’s first international location in London in the summer of 2012 as well as Amsterdam in 2017.
 At SUSHISAMBA, he utilizes all aspects of his informal and professional culinary education, from his innate ability to pair ingredients that result in bold flavors to his creative disposition, plating delicious and exquisite cuisine.

 Joel Versola – Executive Chef